forgefed/forgefed/spec/modeling.md

 * [name][]: The user given name of the branch, e.g. "master"
 * [ref][prop-ref]: The unique identifier of the branch within the repo, e.g.
   "refs/heads/master"
+* [team][prop-team]: If the branch has its own access/authority/visibility
+  settings, this can be a [Collection][] of the actors who have push/edit access to the branch

 Example: